minkyu-shim/airline-api/README.md

 ## Future Work

 -   **Implement Flight Search:** Create the endpoint for searching available flights.
--   **Implement Flight Booking:** Build the API to allow users to book flights.
--   **Implement Miles Reward Program:** Add the `MilesReward` table and logic for generating discount codes.
--   **Implement Employee Role:** Add the `Employee` model and associated API endpoints.
 -   **Add Frontend UI:** Connect a basic frontend to the backend API.
 -   **Enhance Seat Management:** Ensure a user cannot book a flight with no available seats.
 -   **Testing:** Prepare comprehensive test scenarios and data for the project presentation.